 What plants can live in just water?
-In fact, many grow quite well without soil.
+Many grow quite well without soil.
 Growing plants in water, either houseplants or an indoor garden, is an excellent activity for the beginner gardener.
 However, those with minimal space and those who struggle with plant watering can also adopt this treatment.
 Indoor plants that grow in water do not need much care.
 They can be grown in transparent vases and jars to use as a centerpiece.

 If you want to have indoor plants that are very easy to grow in water, you have come to the correct location.
 Some plants do not need soil to mature, and yes, these varieties can grow in water at first without using a single ounce of soil!
 Here are several unique houseplants that live in water.

 Growing Houseplants in Water

 Growing plants in water make for more variety in arrangement and can do in almost any container that can accommodate water.
 While growing houseplants in water takes longer than planting them in soil, the indoor water garden can remain lush for a long time.

 Any pot that can accommodate water can use to create an indoor water garden.
 Growing plants in bottles is a popular method, but almost any kind of waterproof container would serve, except those made of copper, brass, or lead.

 Tips to Grow Houseplants Hydroponically

 Today, even large farms use such growing systems, albeit a bit more sophisticated.
 The fact is, that most plants grow well in a water-based hydroponic system.
 However, you need to keep a few things in mind when setting up your system.

 - Use bottled spring water or well water.
 Most tap water contains no minerals and nutrients but does contain chlorine.
 Alternatively, you might catch fresh rainwater to use.